ooni/probe-cli/docs/design/dd-003-step-by-step.md

 it is more difficult to collect precise observations than it would be using the context to do dependency injection.

-Looking backward, it has not been a bad idea to declare in `netx` docs that we're OK with keeping this approach, but we would like new experiments to, ehm, experiment with leaner techniques.
+In retrospective, it was a good thing to declare in `netx` docs that we're OK with keeping this approach, but we would like new experiments to, ehm, experiment with leaner techniques.